-These assignments can take anywhere from a few days to several months, and can be in any part of the country so long as the provider can obtain the proper credentialing and travel.
+These assignments can take anywhere from a few days to several months, and can be in any part of the country as long as the provider can obtain proper credentialing and travel.

 No matter where you are in your healthcare career, working locum tenens can be a valuable and rewarding experience.
 If you’re considering this option, here are several key advantages to keep in mind:

-Locums is a lifestyle that allows you the chance to explore different parts of the country, meet new people and experience new things.
+Locums allows you to explore different parts of the country, meet new people, and experience new things.
 If you’d like to experience different practice settings or enjoy exploring a variety of cultural and recreational opportunities across the country, locum tenens is the way to go.

-Travel used to be more appealing to the locum clinician new in their career, but in recent years locum tenens assignment’s have become more attractive to the more experienced medical professionals interested in exploring the country while advancing their professional skill set.
+Travel used to be more appealing to clinicians new in their career, but in recent years locum tenens assignment’s have become attractive to more experienced medical professionals interested in exploring the country while advancing their professional skill set.